HaotianZhangAI4Science/Casual-Delete/README.md

 <div align=center>
 <img src="./assets/causal_inference.png" width="100%" height="100%" alt="TOC" align=center />
 </div>
+Causal-Delete is the integration of structure- and ligand-based method.
+In the LTK case, a novel target that has no reported specific ligands recently.
+To emulate the real-world scenario, where chemists can use the inspiration from a similar target to design its specific inhibitors, the causal-inference strategy is adopted to borrow the chemical space from the ALK target, which shares a high sequence similarity with LTK and contains more than 2000 verified active molecules.
+In your case, you can perform a similar approach to embed the prior knowledge into the structure-based approach.
+You can follow the subsequent workflow to build your own case.

 #### Private data preparation

 Prepare your own data in the ./causal_inference/SDF, with each .sdf file being a molecule of interest.